mbodm/WAUZ/README.md

 - 64-bit Windows

 There are not any other special requirements.
-All the release builds are compiled with "win-x64" as target platform, assuming you are using some 64-bit Windows (and that's quite likely).
+All the release-binaries are compiled with "win-x64" as target platform, assuming you are using some 64-bit Windows (and that's quite likely).

 You can choose between _self-contained_ and _framework-dependent_ .NET application builds, when downloading a release.
+If you want to run the _framework-dependent_ variant you need (as additional requirement) an installed .NET 6 runtime.
 You can find more information about that topic on the [Releases](https://github.com/mbodm/wauz/releases) page.

 ### Notes
 - WAUZ saves your selected folders automatically in a settings file when you close the app.